Palin resumes court battle with Times after COVID illness

 Associated Press

-NEW YORK (AP) — Former Alaska Gov. Sarah Palin was back in a New York City courtroom Thursday, more than a week after the start of a trial in her libel lawsuit against The New York Times was postponed because she tested positive for COVID-19.

-The trial was to begin in the morning in federal court in Manhattan where Palin will be the star witness.
-She’s seeking unspecified damages based on claims that an editorial in the Times hurt her budding career as a political commentator.
+NEW YORK (AP) — Sarah Palin’s libel suit against The New York Times went to trial Thursday in a case over the former Alaska governor’s claims the newspaper damaged her reputation with an editorial linking her campaign rhetoric to a mass shooting.

+The trial is a rare example of a jury deciding the validity of a persistent refrain from Palin and other Republicans: That a biased news media is willing to bend the truth to make conservatives look bad.

-A scrum of journalists surrounded Palin as she headed into the courthouse.
-Asked what she hoped to accomplish with her lawsuit, she said, “Justice for people who expect truth in the media.”
+Palin, a onetime Republican vice presidential nominee, told journalists as she arrived at the courthouse that she was looking for “Justice for people who expect truth in the media.”

+A lawyer for The Times, David Axelrod, told jurors the editorial was primarily about gun laws, not Palin, and was not a “political hit job.”

+Opening statements to the jury were initially scheduled for last week, but were postponed when Palin tested positive for COVID-19.

+In the editorial, the Times wrote that before the 2011 mass shooting in Arizona that severely wounded former U.S. Rep. Gabby Giffords and killed six others, Palin’s political action committee had contributed to an atmosphere of violence by circulating a map of electoral districts that put Giffords and 19 other Democrats under stylized crosshairs.

+The disputed wording had been added to the editorial by James Bennet, then the editorial page editor.
+At trial, the jury would have to decide whether he acted with “actual malice,” meaning he knew what he wrote was false, or with “reckless disregard” for the truth.

-A judge put off the trial last week to give an unvaccinated Palin time to get over any possible symptoms.
-Away from court, she caused a stir by being sighted dining out at an upscale Manhattan restaurant twice, both shortly before and after her positive test results were made public.
+A judge put off the trial last week to give an unvaccinated Palin time to get over any possible COVID-19 symptoms.
+Away from court, she caused a stir by being sighted dining out in Manhattan after her positive test results were made public.

 Palin, 57, has publicly said she won’t get the vaccine.